sandrobl/locar.js/README.md

 ## Why?

 Location-based AR has been part of AR.js for a while now, however the location-based component is essentially entirely independent of the marker-based and NFT components.
-Thus it makes sense to separate it out into its own project so that, for example, its dependencies (primarily three.js) can be updated without breaking the rest of AR.js and likewise, the code can be altered to ensure compatibility wiht latest three.js without similarly breaking the remainder of AR.js.
+Thus it makes sense to separate it out into its own project so that, for example, its dependencies (primarily three.js) can be updated without breaking the rest of AR.js and likewise, the code can be altered to ensure compatibility with the latest three.js without similarly breaking the remainder of AR.js.
 It also means that developers can work on the location-based aspect without having to understand the marker-based and NFT side, and also means that there is no need to include jsartoolkit.

 ## Using the modern build tool Vite